Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: An Equivalence of Categories over the Coefficient Ring

-From now on, $R$ will always denote the coefficient ring, unless stated otherwise.
-Also, we assume that $R$ is always an $\mathcal{O}_K$-algebra such that the map $\mathcal{O}_K\rightarrow R$ is a local ring homomorphism.
-Here $\mathcal{O}_K$ is the ring of integers of a $p$-adic field $K$ with residue field $k$ such that $\card(k)=q$.
+From now on, $R$ will always denote {\cv a} coefficient ring, unless stated otherwise.
+Also, we assume that $R$ is always an $\mathcal{O}_L$-algebra such that the map $\mathcal{O}_L\rightarrow R$ is a local ring homomorphism.
+Here $\mathcal{O}_L$ is the ring of integers of a $p$-adic field $L$ with residue field $k_L$ such that $\card(k_L)=q$, {\cv where $q=p^r$ for some fixed $r$}.
 Define the rings

 Then it follows from Proposition \ref{faithfully flat} that $\widehat{\mathcal{O}^{ur}_R}$ is an $\mathcal{O}_R$-algebra and is faithfully flat over $\mathcal{O}_R$.
 The action of $G_E$ on $\mathcal{O}_{\mathcal{E}^{ur}}$ induces an action on $\mathcal{O}_{\widehat{\mathcal{E}^{ur}}}$.
-Now by taking the trivial action of $G_E$ on $R$, it induces a Galois action on $\mathcal{O}_{\widehat{\mathcal{E}^{ur}}}\otimes_{\mathcal{O}_K} R$.
+Now by taking the trivial action of $G_E$ on $R$, it induces a Galois action on $\mathcal{O}_{\widehat{\mathcal{E}^{ur}}}\otimes_{\mathcal{O}_L} R$.
 Moreover, this action is continuous as $G_E$ acts continuously on $\mathcal{E}^{ur}$.
 Thus the action of $G_E$ on $\widehat{\mathcal{O}^{ur}_R}$ is continuous with respect to the $\mathfrak{m}_R\widehat{\mathcal{O}^{ur}_R}$-adic topology. \begin{remark} It follows from \cite[Proposition 1.2.3]{Dee} that $\mathcal{O}_R$ and $\widehat{\mathcal{O}^{ur}_R}$ are Noetherian semi-local rings, complete with respect to the $\mathfrak{m}_R$-adic topology and that $\mathfrak{m}_R$ generates the radical of these rings. \end{remark} Let $\varphi_q:=(x\mapsto x^q)$ be the $q$-Frobenius on $E$.
 Choose a lift of $\varphi_q$ on $\mathcal{E}$ such that it maps $\mathcal{O}_{\mathcal{E}}$ to $\mathcal{O}_{\mathcal{E}}$.
 Then we have a ring homomorphism $\varphi_q: \mathcal{O}_{\mathcal{E}}\rightarrow \mathcal{O}_{\mathcal{E}}$ such that

 Assume that $\varphi_q$ is flat.
-Then we have a $R$-linear homomorphism
+Then we have {\cv an} $R$-linear homomorphism

-Since the ideal $\mathfrak{m}_{\mathcal{O}_{\mathcal{E}}}\otimes R+\mathcal{O}_{\mathcal{E}}\otimes \mathfrak{m}_R$ in $\mathcal{O}_{\mathcal{E}}\otimes_{\mathcal{O}_K} R$ is generated by $\mathfrak{m}_R$, it is clear that $\varphi_q$ maps $\mathfrak{m}_{\mathcal{O}_{\mathcal{E}}}\otimes R+\mathcal{O}_{\mathcal{E}}\otimes \mathfrak{m}_R$ to itself.
+Since the ideal $\mathfrak{m}_{\mathcal{O}_{\mathcal{E}}}\otimes R+\mathcal{O}_{\mathcal{E}}\otimes \mathfrak{m}_R$ in $\mathcal{O}_{\mathcal{E}}\otimes_{\mathcal{O}_L} R$ is generated by $\mathfrak{m}_R$, it is clear that $\varphi_q$ maps $\mathfrak{m}_{\mathcal{O}_{\mathcal{E}}}\otimes R+\mathcal{O}_{\mathcal{E}}\otimes \mathfrak{m}_R$ to itself.
 Then we have the following lemma. \begin{lemma} The homomorphism